MariaDB starting with 5.5

 The task of scalable server software (and a DBMS like MariaDB is an example of such software) is to maintain top performance with an increasing number of clients.
 MySQL traditionally assigned a thread for every client connection, and as the number of concurrent users grows this model shows performance drops.
 Many active threads are a performance killer, because increasing the number of threads leads to extensive context switching, bad locality for CPU caches, and increased contention for hot locks.
 An ideal solution that would help to reduce context switching is to maintain a lower number of threads than the number of clients.
 But this number should not be too low either, since we also want to utilize CPUs to their fullest, so ideally, there should be a single active thread for each CPU on the machine.

-MariaDB has had the option of running server threads in a pool since version 5.1.
-The main drawback of the previous solution was that this pool was static, it had a fixed number of threads.
+MariaDB threadpool, in its current form, was implemented in version 5.5 and replaced the legacy threadpool that existed in MariaDB 5.1-5.3 The main drawback of the previous solution was that this pool was static, it had a fixed number of threads.
 Static thread pools can have their merits, for some limited use cases, like where callbacks executed by pool threads never block and do not depend on each other (imagine something like an echo server).
 But DBMS clients are more complicated.
 For example, they each depend on the others’ completion, and they block on different locks and IO.
 Thus it is very hard, and sometimes impossible, to predict how many threads would be ideal or even sufficient to prevent deadlocks in every situation.
 MariaDB 5.5 implements a dynamic/adaptive pool that itself takes care of creating new threads in times of high demand and retiring threads if they have nothing to do.
 This is a complete reimplementation of the legacy pool-of-threads scheduler, with the following goals:

 - Make the pool dynamic (grow and shrink whenever required)